 Large patch is a common disease in centipede.
 The large patch pathogen begins killing the centipede in the fall and is not noticed.
 By spring, it’s already too late to spray fungicides; however, the centipede will regrow during the summer.
 If large patch is seen, map out affected areas so they can be spray in the fall when soil temperatures dip below 70 degrees Fahrenheit.

-The information for this article is given courtesy of the Beaufort County Extension Master Gardener program.
-If you have a gardening question, please contact the Beaufort Extension Master Gardener HOTLINE at 946-0111 or email your question to: email@example.com
+The information for this article is given courtesy of the Extension Master Gardener ProgramSM of Beaufort County.
+If you have a gardening question, please contact the Extension Master Gardener ProgramSM of Beaufort County HOTLINE at 946-0111 or email your question to: firstname.lastname@example.org

 Gardening Calendar for February